onap/doc/docs/guides/onap-user/design/resource-onboarding/index.rst

    |image24|

 #.
-Press the Button *Procees to Validation*.
+Press the Button *Proceed to Validation*.
 After successful validation, SDC
    displays the files and a success message.
 If validation fails, SDC displays the errors in the files.